TwistsOfFate/vanilla-cpu/README.md

 The master branch was used as submission to [NSCSCC](http://www.nscscc.org) 2020, a national competition on computer systems and architecture.

 ## Details
-Implements 80 MIPS instructions and all required CP0 registers in MIPSr1 (however some of the implementations are adjusted to suit the needs of the competition).
+Implements around 80 MIPS instructions and all required CP0 registers in MIPSr1 (however some of the implementations are adjusted to suit the needs of the competition).
-Please refer to FDU1.2.pdf and FDU1.2.pptx for more details.
+Please refer to FDU1.2.pdf, FDU1.2.pptx and score_final.xls for more details.

 ## Dual-issue branch
 The dual-issue branch consists of a simple dual-issue five-stage CPU without TLB support.
 It comes with a higher IPC but lower frequency (~70 MHz).